-Ultimate Spray Nozzle Glossary & Technical Guide
+Spray Nozzle Glossary & Technical Guide

 Spray Patterns Explained

-Fan Spray (Flat Spray)
+Flat Fan Spray

-A flat, wide spray pattern ideal for even coverage over large areas.
-Perfect for lawns, surface cleaning, and applications requiring uniform distribution across broad zones.
-Provides excellent coverage efficiency with minimal waste.
-The flat configuration allows for precise overlapping patterns and consistent application rates across the entire spray width.
+A flat, wide spray pattern ideal for even coverage over large surface areas.
+Perfect for surface cleaning, coating applications, and uniform distribution across broad zones with minimal waste.

 Full Cone Spray